3yed-61/Config-Fetcher/README.md

 # Config Fetcher
-**Config Fetcher** is a simple and functional Python script that is used to fetch and save Shadowsocks settings from specified addresses.
-This program fetches configuration files, checks them, and saves them to a file called "configs.json" along with some default information.
+**Config Fetcher** is a simple and functional Python script that is used to fetch and save Shadowsocks configs from specified addresses.
+This program fetches configs files, checks them, and saves them to a file called "configs.json" along with some default information.

 ## configs.json is updated every day